Keymii/autograder-cpp/README.md

 ## Overview

-The given autograder expects that there is a directory containing all the files under test in following order -
+The program expects that there is a directory containing all the files under test in following order -

     root_folder/
         |---- roll1/